 Two SF Bay Area locals, guitarists Frank Novicki & Ben Bonham, with a sweet-tooth for good, old-fashioned Hawaiian fancy pickin'...
 Playing on a variety of vintage guitars and ukes, the duo tears through an all-acoustic mix of classics and originals that raggedly recapture the old style.
 Their perky picking may remind folks of Bob Brozman's early work... definitely worth checking out!

-Sam Ku West "Hawaiian Hula Blues -- Acoustic Steel Guitar Masterpieces: 1928/29" (Grass Skirt, 2006)
+Sam Ku West "Hawaiian Hula Blues -- Acoustic Steel Guitar Masterpieces: 1928/29" (Grass Skirt Records, 2006)

-Steel guitarist Sam Kuanoni grew up in Honolulu, but early in life he jumped on a boat and set out to make his fortune abroad, playing musichalls and vaudeville venues across Asia, Europe and on the United States mainland...
+Steel guitarist Sam Kuanoni grew up in Honolulu, but early in life he jumped on a boat and set out to make his fortune abroad, playing music halls and vaudeville venues across Asia, Europe and on the United States mainland...
 This fine disc includes all of his officially released records, old 78s cut for Victor, Vocalion and some smaller labels during a brief period in the late 1920s.
-Kuanoni died young, apparently from exhaustion from a gruelling tour schedule, but he was one of the most highly regarded steel players of his time, and these two dozen-plus records are an impressive legacy.
+Kuanoni died young, apparently from exhaustion from a grueling tour schedule, but he was one of the most highly regarded steel players of his time, and these two dozen-plus records are an impressive legacy.
 Several tracks may be familiar to Hawaiian music fans, through various compilation albums, but hearing all his records together in one place is a very different experience.
 Although he was a very adept player, Sam Ku's style was much softer and more reflective than that of other classic Hawaiian steel players of the era -- he was less of a "trick" player and more of a stylist, prefiguring in many ways the more contemplative feel of postwar-WWII slack key playing.
 At any rate, this collection, along with its well-researched liner notes, fills in a huge void in the Hawaiian guitar repertoire, serious collectors and fans will definitely want to pick it up.
 Great sound quality, too.
 (For more information, check out the Grass Skirt website... )

-Speedy West "West Of Hawaii" (Capitol, 1958)
+Speedy West "West Of Hawaii" (Capitol Records, 1958) (LP)

 It's hardly surprising that Speedy West, one of the great session steel players of the 1950s, would have gone to Hawaii to cut an album of pure, Hawaiian-style steel tunes, nor is it surprising that the record was really, really good.
 What is weird is that this record is out of print, and has been for decades.
-Oh sure, all the tracks have been reissued as part of Bear Family's 4-CD Speedy West and Jimmy Bryant box set, but ya can't pick this stuff up just on it's own, which is really a shame, 'cause it's a treat.
+Oh sure, all the tracks have been reissued as part of Bear Family's 4-CD Speedy West and Jimmy Bryant box set, but ya can't pick this stuff up just on its own, which is really a shame, 'cause it's a treat.
 West plays it straight and simple, with locals Sam Koki and the Seven Sea Serenaders and falsetto vocalist Sylvia Zara to back him up.
 It's a fine record, well worth searching out, with some really sweet steel playing, and plenty of well-chosen, well-played Hawaiian oldies.

 Hawaiian Music: (A-C) | (D-J) | (K) | (L-M) | (N-Z)